 ABSTRACT

 Schistosomiasis is a major disease of public health concern.
-It ranks second to malaria as the most important and devastating parasitic disease, with high morbidity and mortality.
-It is responsible for approximately 280,000 deaths in sub-Saharan Africa.
-Schistosomiasis, also known as bilharzia, is a disease caused by parasitic worms.
-The aim of this study was to carry out a prevalence study of individuals infected with schistosomiasis in Ahoada West Local Government Area, Rivers State.
+It ranks second to malaria as the most important and devastating parasitic disease, with high morbidity and mortality and is responsible for approximately 280,000 deaths in sub-Saharan Africa.
+The aim of this study was to determine the prevalence of schistosomiasis in Ahoada West Local Government Area, Rivers State.
 This research was a cross-sectional study.
-Samples were obtained specifically in Okarki community from Secondary schools, primary health care centres within these areas and others from their residence.
-A total of seventy (70) human subjects was recruited for this study.
+Samples were obtained in Secondary schools andprimary health care centres in Okarki community.
+A total of seventy (70) participants were recruited for this study.
 Fecal samples were collected and examined microscopically and macroscopically using Kato Katz method.
-The results showed that Okarki Community of Ahoada West Local Government Area is endemic for Schistosomiasis, with a prevalence of 22% among subjects sampled in the area.
+The results showed that Okarki Community of Ahoada West Local Government Area is endemic for intestinal Schistosomiasis, with a prevalence of 22% among subjects sampled in the area.
 In this study, higher prevalence was recorded in males (26%) than females (15%).
 With regards to risk factors, distance of residence from water source and source of drinking water are relatively associated with the infection.
-Accurate and timely diagnosis should be reemphasized as a way to curb the disease, effective diagnosis like the kato-katz method is advised.
+Accurate and timely diagnosis should be reemphasized as a way to curb the disease, and effective diagnosis like the kato-katz method is advised.
 Early treatment is important, thereby preventing the Schistosoma infection with drug praziquantel (Biltricide) which often effectively treats schistosomiasis.

 Introduction